 For several reasons, ERCOT is not inclined to pursue the development of systems to economically dispatch the DC Ties between ERCOT and other control areas.
 Such an effort would require ERCOT to coordinate the development of a joint dispatch mechanism with the affected system operator(s) at the other end of each affected DC Tie.
 This would be a highly complicated undertaking, as the mechanism would have to be integrated with the dispatch software in each affected region.
 Such a mechanism would almost certainly require ERCOT and each other affected system operator to enter into a binding commitment to use the dispatch mechanism and to accept the output in system dispatch, which would limit ERCOT’s authority over one aspect of its market design.
 And the enforcement of this commitment may not be subject to the sole jurisdiction of the Public Utility Commission of Texas, unlike all other matters of ERCOT market design.
 Developing these systems would also presumably require ERCOT to incur substantial cost because of the impact on the core systems controlling economic dispatch, and at least in the case of the existing DC Ties, would require consumers to fund this cost without a clear corresponding public benefit.
 For these reasons, ERCOT has determined that incorporating DC Ties into SCED is not presently feasible.

-Determination of whether implementing a Congestion Management Plan (CMP) or Remedial Action Scheme (RAS) could reliably and cost-effectively manage congestion caused by DC Tie flows
+Determination of whether implementing a Constraint Management Plan (CMP) or Remedial Action Scheme (RAS) could reliably and cost-effectively manage congestion caused by DC Tie flows

 As more fully described in Section 11 of the Nodal Operating Guide, Constraint Management Plans (CMP) (formerly known as “Congestion Management Plans”) and Remedial Action Schemes (RAS) (formerly known as “Special Protection Systems”)—are devices or schemes that ERCOT, in its discretion, may employ when it anticipates that SCED alone may not be able to ensure secure operation of the transmission system under certain specific circumstances, or where operation under N-1-secure conditions may not allow for full utilization of the ERCOT transmission system.